lonelycode/tyk-io-site-content/v1.8/api-management/circuit-breakers.md

 Circuit breakers use a threshhold-breaker pattern, so out of sample size `x` if `y%` of requests fail, the breaker will trip.
 When the breaker trips, the service is taken offline for the `return_to_service_after` period and an event is triggered.

-**Note:** The circuit breaker works across hosts (i.e. if you have multiple targets for an API, the samnple is across *all* upstream requests)
+**Note:** The circuit breaker works across hosts (i.e. if you have multiple targets for an API, the sample is across *all* upstream requests)

-**Note:** Circuit breakers are individual on a singlie host, they do not centralise or pool back-end data, this is for speed purposes.
+**Note:** Circuit breakers are individual on a single host, they do not centralise or pool back-end data, this is for speed purposes.
 This means that in a load balanced environment where multiple Tyk nodes are used, some traffic can spill through as other nodes reach the sampling rate limit.

 ## Events

 When a circuit breaker trips, it will fire and event: `BreakerTriggered` which you can define actions for in the `event_handlers` section:

 	```
 	event_handlers: {
 	    events: {